St. Isidore Episcopal Church

 The Blessing

-Life is short and we do not have much time to gladden the hearts of those who we travel with so be quick to love and make haste to be kind.
-And, the Blessing of God Almighty, The Father, The Son, and The Holy Spirit be upon you, among you and remain with you now and forever.
-Amen
+Life is short and we do not have much time to gladden the hearts of those who travel with us!
+So be quick to love and make haste to be kind.
+And the blessing of God Almighty, Father, Son and Holy Spirit be upon you and remain with you always.
+Amen.

 The Dismissal